rafael-de-paiva/portfolio-qa-automated-web-test/readme.md

 # QA Automation Portfolio - Web Project (Cypress + Cucumber + BDD)

- This project is a updated version from a [old project](https://github.com/rafael-de-paiva/old-qa-automated-web-test).
+ This project is a updated version from an [old project](https://github.com/rafael-de-paiva/old-qa-automated-web-test).

  This one is part of my QA portfolio and aims to demonstrate my skills in end-to-end test automation for web applications, using **Cypress** integrated with **Cucumber (BDD)** and **Gherkin**.